Johannes Vermeer: Career

 It is unclear where and with whom Vermeer apprenticed as a painter.
 There is some speculation that Carel Fabritius may have been his teacher, based upon a controversial interpretation of a text written in 1668 by printer Arnold Bon.
 Art historians have found no hard evidence to support this.
-Local authority Leonaert Bramer acted as a friend, but their style of painting is rather different.
+Local authority Leonaert Bramer acted as a friend, but his style of painting is rather different from Vermeer's.
 Liedtke suggests that Vermeer taught himself using information from one of his father's connections.
 Some scholars think that Vermeer was trained under Catholic painter Abraham Bloemaert.
 Vermeer's style is similar to that of some of the Utrecht Caravaggists, whose works are depicted as paintings-within-paintings in the backgrounds of several of his compositions.

 On 29 December 1653, Vermeer became a member of the Guild of Saint Luke, a trade association for painters.
 The guild's records make clear that Vermeer did not pay the usual admission fee.
 It was a year of plague, war, and economic crisis; Vermeer was not alone in experiencing difficult financial circumstances.
-In 1654, the city suffered the terrible explosion known as the Delft Thunderclap, which destroyed a large section of the city.
-In 1657, he might have found a patron in local art collector Pieter van Ruijven, who lent him some money.
+In 1654, a terrible explosion, known as the Delft Thunderclap, occurred at a gunpowder store and destroyed a large section of the city.
+Pieter van Ruijven and his wife, Maria de Knuijt, were Vermeer's patrons for the better part of the artist's career.
+In 2023, Maria de Knuijt was identified by the curators of the 2023 exhibition of Vermeer's works at the Rijksmuseum in Amsterdam as the main patron because of her long-standing and supportive relationship with the artist.
 It seems that Vermeer turned for inspiration to the art of the fijnschilders from Leiden.
 Vermeer was responding to the market of Gerard Dou's paintings, who sold his paintings for exorbitant prices.
-Dou may have influenced Pieter de Hooch and Gabriel Metsu, too.
+Dou may have influenced Pieter de Hooch and Gabriel Metsu too.
 Vermeer also charged higher than average prices for his work, most of which were purchased by an unknown collector.